CoverArt.png

 Intro

 This will be an ongoing information dump as I progress along on this super commuter project.
 My goal is to create a relatively (<45lb) commuter cargo bike with full suspension elements.
-I like to ride up and over Montebello/Black Mountain in Los Altos on my way to work, and sometimes take the Indian Creek trail (starting at Steven’s Canyon) up or down.
+I like to ride up and over Montebello -> Black Mountain in Los Altos on my way to work, and sometimes take the Indian Creek trail (starting at Steven’s Canyon) up or down.
 This is a pretty treacherous route to bomb along on a rigid bike with 15-30lbs of cargo in the front basket.
-I’m excited to add some plush-ness to my ride.
+I’m excited to add some real suppleness to my ride.

 The frame should be relatively compact (wheelbase between 1250 and 1350mm) and be a fun application for laser-cut tubing and SUS 3DP parts to save time and fabrication hassle.
 I’m leaning towards a counter-rotating dual-link layout for the rear with a shock suspended between the upper and lower links.
-I want to place the shock behind the seat tube to allow for long droppers (un-interrupted by a seat tube bend) and create plenty of front triangle space for mounting my junk.
+I want to place the shock behind the seat tube to allow for long droppers (un-interrupted by a seat tube bend) and create plenty of front triangle space for mounting cool stuff like bottles and frame bags.
 This is a layout I haven’t seen done with dual links and I’m excited (and nervous!) to see how it performs in the real world.

 My plan is to use a staggered wheel setup with 24” rear and 20” front.
-My hand was forced towards a small front wheel as I wanted a front loading cargo frame with a low cargo deck; wheel sizes >20” push the cargo load high and create interferences with handlebars and general instability.
+My hand was forced towards a small front wheel as I wanted a front loading cargo frame with a low cargo deck; wheel sizes >20” push the cargo load high and create interferences with handlebars.
+I’ve almost fallen a few times on my other cargo bikes where my handlebars hit bags and boxes after ~10° of steer angle and lock up.
 I chose a 24” rear wheel for a few reasons:

 • I run 24” on my commuter bike and love how responsive it feels while having good rollover capability on rocky terrain